-An interesting and challenging experience awaits you as a student or parent of the school.
+We are honored to welcome you as a valued member of St. Theresa Catholic School.
 To answer some of your questions concerning the school's policies, the school has prepared this Parent-Student Handbook.
 Please read it thoroughly and retain it for future reference.
 The policies stated in this handbook are only guidelines and are subject to change at the sole discretion of the school, as are all other policies, procedures, or programs of the school.
 From time to time, you may receive updated information concerning changes in policy.
 However, the school has the right to add, delete or revise any school policy or procedure with or without notice.
 This handbook is not a contract, express or implied, and none of the policies or provisions should be construed as such.
 If you have any questions about the school's policies, please ask the principal for assistance.